ing-bank/lion/README.md

 - **Modern Code:** Lion is distributes as pure es modules.
 - **Exposes functions/classes and Web Components:** Ships a functionality in it's most appropriate form.

-> Note: Our demos may look a little bland but that is on purpose.
-They only come with functional stylings.
-> This makes sense as the main use case is to extend those components and if you do you do not want to override existing stylings.
+> Note: Our demo examples might look simple and not very stylish.
+This is on purpose.
+They are designed to be basic so you can easily add your own styles to them to match your intended design, without dealing with styles that are already there.

 <p align="center">
   <a href="https://lion-web.netlify.app/guides/"><strong>Explore the Lion Guides&nbsp;&nbsp;▶</strong></a>